Agoric/agoric-sdk/packages/SwingSet/docs/garbage-collection.md

 * loop through all vatIDs in sorted order
   * loop through types in priority order: `dropExports` first, then `retireExports`, then `retireImports`
     * loop through all krefs in that list
+      * test each kref in various ways
-      * check the reachable count: if non-zero, delete it from the ephemeral Set, skip
+        * "ALREADY" means delete the action from the ephemeral Set, and skip (it should not be done)
+        * "NEGATE" means delete the action from the ephemeral Set and skip (it was done already)
+      * for `dropExports`:
+        * if the kernel object is missing: ALREADY (although this shouldn't happen)
-        * (that means it is "re-reachable": it was re-exported between `processRefcounts` and `processOneGCAction`, and is no longer eligible for action)
+        * if the reachable count is non-zero: NEGATE (the object was re-exported between `processRefcounts` and `processOneGCAction`, and is no longer eligible for drop)
           * this could happen if the block ends before finishing all GC actions, and a timer wakeup message is queued by the timer device between blocks, and that message references some export which was just about to be `dropExport`ed
-      * for `retireExports`, check the recognizable count: if non-zero, delete from set and skip
+        * if the clist is missing: ALREADY (although this shouldn't happen)
+        * if the isReachable flag is clear: ALREADY
+      * for `retireExports`:
+        * if the kernel object is missing: ALREADY
+          * this could happen if the exporting vat did `syscall.retireExports` before receiving the `dispatch.retireExports`
+        * if the reachable or recognizable counts are non-zero: NEGATE
+          * "reachable" could be nonzero if the object was re-exported before the `retireExports` was delivered
-        * this could happen if 1: object is released entirely, 2: `processOneGCAction` delivers the `dropExports`, 3: vat re-exports the reference, 4: importing vats drop, but do not retire, the object, 5: `processOneGCAction` delivers the new `dropExports`, 6: `processOneGCAction` finally gets down to the pending `retireExports`
+          * even if "reachable" is zero, "recognizable" could be nonzero, if 1: object is released entirely, 2: `processOneGCAction` delivers the `dropExports`, 3: vat re-exports the reference, 4: importing vats drop, but do not retire, the object, 5: `processOneGCAction` delivers the new `dropExports`, 6: `processOneGCAction` finally gets down to the pending `retireExports`
+        * if the clist is missing: ALREADY
+      * for `retireImports`:
+        * if the clist is missing: ALREADY
-    * if any krefs survived the reachablility check, exit the loops with `vatID, type, krefs` tuple
+    * if any krefs survived these checks, exit the loops with `vatID, type, krefs` tuple
 * we now either have a `vatID, type, krefs` set of actions to take, or we know there are no actions to take
 * remove the selected actions (if any) from the ephemeral set, leaving the rest for a future call to `processOneGCAction`
 * write the ephemeral set back to durable storage